-Looking for a simple yet unique writing activity for your child on Valentine’s Day?
-Why not have her try her hand at writing poetry in the form of a Japanese-style haiku?
-Haiku, dating back to 17th century Japan, are brief, 3 line poems that follow a strict syllabic pattern.
+Looking for a simple, yet unique writing activity for your child on Valentine’s Day?
+Try writing poetry in the form of a valentine haiku!
+Haiku, dating back to 17th century Japan, are brief, 3-line poems that follow a strict syllabic pattern.

 What You Need: